boystrange/LinearityChallenge/fin/README.md

 This is a solution in Agda of the linearity challenge[^5], which concerns the formalization of a calculus of binary sessions, of its type system and of a **safety result** for well-typed processes.

-Below is a summary of the main features of this formalization:

-* Processes are **intrinsically typed** so that only well-typed processes can be represented by the [`Process`](Process.lagda.md) data type.
-This choice slightly complicates the representation of processes, but has some notable advantages.
-First of all, there is no need to define processes and typing rules separately, as these are conflated within the same data type.
-Second, structural precongruence and reduction preserve typing *by definition*.
-In particular, there is no need to prove a subject reduction result for the calculus.
-* Linearity is enforced by means of a [**context splitting** predicate](Context.lagda.md) making sure that every channel is used *exactly once*.
-* Channels are (implicitly) represented by *de Bruijn indexes*.
-The representation is only implicit in the sense that every reference to a channel makes use of context splitting for singling out the type of the channel being used and the remaining context.
-In this way, there is no need to define a separate predicate for expressing the membership of a given type association to a given typing context as is the case in other Agda formalizations of session calculi and languages[^3][^4].

-The calculus being formalized is called **πLIN**[^1] and differs from the calculus described in the challenge[^5] for two main reasons:
+The calculus we formalize is called **πLIN**[^1] and differs from the calculus described in the challenge[^5] for two main reasons:

 * πLIN is based on **multiplicative additive linear logic (MALL)** in the sense that its [types](Type.lagda.md) are MALL propositions and its typing rules are MALL proof rules.
-This property of πLIN has a notable impact in the formalization.
-In particular, there is no need to name the two endpoints of a session differently (as is the case in the calculus in the challenge description[^5]) because the typing rules guarantee that no *thread* (i.e. sequential process) can ever own both endpoints at the same time.
+This property of πLIN has a notable impact in its
+  formalization: there is no need to name the two endpoints of a session differently (as is the case in the calculus in the challenge description[^5]) because the typing rules guarantee that no *thread* (i.e. sequential process) can ever own both endpoints at the same time.
 * πLIN channels are **linear** in the (strong) sense of the linear π-calculus: every channel can (and must) be used **exactly once**.
 Structured communications are modeled by the explicit creation and exchange of